Melissa Pontiff didn't know where on earth her husband was-literally.

 "Jim and Bea have had a marked impact here," explains Col. Devereaux.
 "They've figured out life is not about them.
 They're always looking outward."

-"They've built a lot of lasting mentoring relationships here," agrees Sue Myers, a Campus Crusade ministry leader who, along with her husband, Don, has spiritually coached the Fishbacks for seven years.
+"They've built a lot of lasting mentoring relationships here," agrees Sue Myers, a Cru ministry leader who, along with her husband, Don, has spiritually coached the Fishbacks for seven years.
 "Those people they've mentored now mentor others.
 The legacy goes on no matter where people move."

 As Jim approaches the entrance gate on base, he hands an armed soldier his and Bea's military identification cards through the car window.
 The young man dressed in camouflage snaps a respectful salute to the retired lieutenant colonel and waves the couple in.